-CoreOS is a new Linux distribution that has been rearchitected to provide features needed to run modern infrastructure stacks.
-The strategies and architectures that influence CoreOS allow companies like Google, Facebook and Twitter to run their services at scale with high resilience.
+CoreOS is a new Linux distribution.
+The creators improved it, so that it can provide features needed to run modern infrastructure stacks.
+The strategies and architectures that influence it allow companies like Google, Facebook and Twitter to run their services at scale with high resilience.

-CoreOS is also designed for running containers and supports both Docker and Rocket (CoreOS’s own container system) by default.
+CoreOS is also designed for running containers and supports both Docker and Rocket (its own container system) by default.
 This, coupled with technologies such as etcd, fleet and systemd make it a truly unique operating system.
-This is why we’re so excited to add support for CoreOS.
+This is why we’re so excited to add support for the new Linux distribution.

-Thanks to the fine people over at CoreOS, we can today announce that there are official builds of CoreOS optimized for CloudSigma available.
+Thanks to the fine people over at the Linux distribution, we can today announce that there are official builds of CoreOS optimized for CloudSigma available.
 We’re currently in the Alpha channel.
 This will then graduate to Beta, and then finally the Stable channel.
 The CoreOS image is available in our drives library today under the name CoreOS (Alpha channel).

 The default login name for CoreOS is ‘core’, and you have to provide an SSH key in order to log in.

 In the near future, we will follow up with another post where we talk about how to deploy a CoreOS cluster on CloudSigma, and explore the power of fleet and etcd.